nikhithareddi/nikhithareddi/README.md

 ### Hi there

-- 🔭 I’m currently pursuing Master's in CS
+- 🔭 I’m a Master's student in CS
-- 🌱 I’m currently learning Python and source code management
-- 🤔 I’m looking for help with python projects
+- 🤔 I’m looking for help with Python projects
-- 💬 Ask me about c programs
 - 📫 How to reach me: srinikhitha2605@gmail.com